-Hej!
-My name is Iqbal, 26 years old, from Indonesia.
-I am currently studying master's programme in Transport and Geoinformation Technology.
-I completed my bachelor's degree from Bandung Institute of Technology (ITB) in Geodesy and Geomatics Engineering.
-Sweden is the perfect place for me to be as cycling and enjoying nature are my hobbies.
+Iqbal comes from Indonesia.
+He completed his bachelor's degree from Bandung Institute of Technology (ITB) in Geodesy and Geomatics Engineering.
+Sweden is the perfect place for him to be as cycling and enjoying nature are his hobbies.

 Why did you choose this master's programme at KTH?